earthly/website/blog/_posts/2021-05-05-docker-networking.md

 In this article, we've covered the what and how of Docker networking in detail, starting with Docker's network drivers available out-of-the-box and then some advanced concepts such as overlay and macvlan.
 We ran through some examples of the most common Docker network commands, and then discussed some common use cases and general pitfalls of the available network drivers.
 We also covered port publishing, which allows the outside world to connect with containers, and how Docker resolves DNS names.
 Finally, we explored Docker Compose networking with some examples.

 That should provide you with a decent overview of how Docker networking provides different modes of network drivers so that your containers can communicate on a single or multi-host setup.
 With this knowledge, you can pick and choose a network driver that fits your use case.

+Next you might like to read more about a better way to do [docker multi-stage builds](/blog/docker-multistage) or if you'd like a faster way to build software, check out [Earthly](/):

 {% include_html cta/cta2.html %}